 Dr. Dakoli’s first book, and the subject of her doctoral dissertation, Aleksander Peci: Albanian Music Before and After the Iron Curtain, was published in 2018 by Academica Press.
 In this book, Dr. Dakoli analyzes the works of composer Aleksander Peci and the changes in his compositional style during and after Communism.
 She describes the music during communist regime as well as the influence of folklore in today’s Albanian music.

 In recent years, she has collaborated with the Victims of Communism Memorial Foundation (VOC) to advocate for human rights through her music and lectures.
 On June 12, 2018, Dr. Dakoli appeared as a speaker and performer at the opening of the Memorial of Victims of Communism Foundation’s Free2Be exhibition, in Washington D.C.
-Former President George W. Bush serves as the Honorary Chairman of the foundation.
+Former President George W. Bush served as the Honorary Chairman of the foundation.
 Dr. Dakoli’s interview and performance appeared in 40 different countries around the world through Voice of America and the BBC.
 Dr. Dakoli is a member of the National Advisory Council of the VOC and successfully appealed to the Texas Congress to pass legislation commemorating the victims of Communist regimes.
 A documentary about her life and the persecution her family faced under the Albanian Communist regime is being produced by this foundation.
 She is also the founding Ambassador of the VOC’s new Dallas Commission.